happycube/ld-decode/README.md

 `ld-compress <capture>`

-Your .lds file will be compressed to an FLAC OGG .ldf file
+Your .lds file will be compressed to a FLAC OGG .ldf file.

 For CXADC and other 8/16bit captures use the following: